 - Responses to the questionnaire below

-- 3 References, work- or farm-related, with current phone numbers
+- Three references, work- or farm-related, with current phone numbers

 If your qualifications meet our standards we will contact you to schedule an interview.
 Unfortunately we cannot reply to all applicants.